SUSE/saptune/ospackage/usr/share/saptune/schemas/1.0/templates/README.md

 With FORCE=1 the script will not override existing templates.
 To do so use FORCE=2.

 !!!
 Update `UNSUPPORTED_COMMANDS` first, if the list of supported commands has changed. !!!
 !!!
-See aslo table below.                                                               !!!
+See also table below.                                                               !!!

 After creating the templates, the schemas can be generated with build.py (see next section).